matiagimenez/labyrinth-ecommerce/README.md

 ## Backlog

--   [ ] Homepage
+-   [x] Homepage
     -   [x] Users should be able to view some featured products: carousel
         -   [x] Thumbs
         -   [x] Buttons
         -   [x] Swipe
-    -   [ ] Users should be able to view the entire catalog of available products in the store.
+    -   [x] Users should be able to view the entire catalog of available products in the store.
-    -   [ ] Users should be able to filter the products in the catalog.
+    -   [x] Users should be able to filter the products in the catalog.
-    -   [ ] Users should be able to add products to the cart/wishlist from this page.
+    -   [x] Users should be able to add products to the cart from this page.
 -   [ ] Product Detail Page
     -   [ ] Users should be able to view the product's images, descriptions, ratings, and prices.
     -   [ ] Users should be able to add products to the cart/wishlist from this page.